DomenicoHyatt/100-go-mistakes/README.md

 In the `Foo` struct, the `Bar` type is declared without an associated name; hence, it’s an embedded field.

 We use embedding to promote the fields and methods of an embedded type.
 Because Bar contains a Baz field, this field is promoted to `Foo`.
-There- fore, Baz becomes available from Foo.
+Therefore, Baz becomes available from Foo.

 What can we say about type embedding?
-First, let’s note that it’s rarely a necessity, and it means that whatever the use case, we can probably solve it as well with- out type embedding.
+First, let’s note that it’s rarely a necessity, and it means that whatever the use case, we can probably solve it as well without type embedding.
 Type embedding is mainly used for convenience: in most cases, to promote behaviors.

 If we decide to use type embedding, we need to keep two main constraints in mind:
 * It shouldn’t be used solely as some syntactic sugar to simplify accessing a field (such as `Foo.Baz()` instead of `Foo.Bar.Baz()`).
 If this is the only rationale, let’s not embed the inner type and use a field instead.